-Physical Cultures of the Body III, A Virtual Conference
+Physical Cultures of the Body, A Virtual and In-Person Conference

-The journal has established two awards for this special edition: The David P. Webster Award for Best Graduate Essay and the Terry Todd Award for Best Paper by a Working Scholar.
-Each award winner will receive $250.00.
-Like other academic journals, Iron Game History is peer-reviewed, non-profit, and welcomes contributions from scholars at all stages of their careers and from all academic disciplines.
-To learn more, go to: Iron Game History.
+The conference is also sponsored by the Stark Center’s Iron Game History: The Journal of Physical Culture.
+The journal has established two awards for the conference: The David P. Webster Award for Best Graduate Essay and The Terry Todd Award for Best Paper by a Working Scholar.
+Each award winner will receive $300.00.
+Iron Game History is peer-reviewed and highly cited as all our back issues are on-line and free to all for download.
+Submissions from scholars at all stages of their careers, and from all academic disciplines, are welcomed.
+To learn more go to: Iron Game History.

 This is a free conference.
 There is no charge to present a paper or simply attend the conference as an audience member.
 We will require registration to watch the Zoom sessions on Thursday and to be an audience member at the Stark Center on Friday.
 Registration for audience members will open in late December on our website.
 Certificates will be sent to presenters following the event for evidence of your scholarly participation.